openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Authorization Server MUST be able to determine from the Issuer metadata what claims are disclosed by the requested Credentials to be able to render meaningful End-User consent.

-The following is a non-normative example of Credential Issuer metadata with the Credential format `vc+sd-jwt`:
+The following is a non-normative example of Credential Issuer metadata of a Credential in an IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] format:

 <{{examples/credential_metadata_sd_jwt_vc.json}}